dlsolution/dlsolution.github.io/_pages/about.md

 I graduated from [Danang University of Science and Technology](https://vi.wikipedia.org/wiki/Trường_Đại_học_Bách_khoa,_Đại_học_Đà_Nẵng), major in engineering information technology.
 I started working at [Asian Tech Co., Ltd.](https://asiantech.vn/) in 2016.

-I have more than four years of experience in iOS application development covering multiple technologies, working on software design, coding, testing, and maintenance.
+I have more than five years of experience in iOS application development covering multiple technologies, working on software design, coding, testing, and maintenance.

 I am keen on learning and researching new technologies, love to explore.
 I can quickly adapt to new technology.